-"We have not to single out a particular Power as the enemy, nor are we, as a matter of fact, in alliance with other Powers on whose aid we count in a particular case.
-What we have had to do is to consider a whole series of hypothetical emergencies in which we may be opposed to this or that Power, or this or that group of Powers, and in which we might find ourselves fighting alongside other Powers or groups of Powers."
+"We have not to single out a particular power as the enemy, nor are we, as a matter of fact, in alliance with other powers on whose aid we count in a particular case.
+What we have had to do is to consider a whole series of hypothetical emergencies in which we may be opposed to this or that power, or this or that group of powers, and in which we might find ourselves fighting alongside other powers or groups of powers."

 Against whom?
-A milliard and a half pounds sterling expended against "a series of hypothetical emergencies"!
+A billion and a half pounds sterling expended against "a series of hypothetical contingencies"!
 It won't wash.
 The question remains unanswered.

-To find the answer, we must examine what are the class interests of the British bourgeoisie.
+To find the answer, we must examine what the class interests of the British bourgeoisie are.
 And these must be considered, so to say, both externally and internally.
-The "external" interests are the maintenance of their rule over an Empire which comprises a 500 million population (of whom over 355 million are in India).
+The "external" interests are the maintenance of their rule over an empire which comprises a 500,000,000 population (of whom over 355,000,000 are in India).

-Apart from the British Dominions, Canada, South Africa, Australia, New Zealand, the vast majority are subject people to whom arms for national defence are by no means freely granted-a deprivation which throws the main burden of Empire defence upon the safeguarding of sea communications, but through the British navy.
+Apart from the British dominions- Canada, South Africa, Australia, New Zealand-the vast majority are subject people to whom arms for national defense are by no means freely granted-a deprivation which throws the main burden of Empire defense upon the safeguarding of sea communications, but through the British navy.

-The main sea route to most of these British possessions in the Old World lies through the Straits of Gibraltar at the western end of the Mediterranean, and the Suez Canal at the eastern end.
-There, indeed, the possessions begin, and there, they fork southwards and eastwards.
-South, they run through Egypt (strategically within the British Empire), and through the Anglo-Egyptian Sudan up to the Valley of the Nile, to its head waters in Uganda and Kenya; thence, across the Equator to the former German colony of Tanganyika; then, Northern and South Rhodesia, right to the Union of South Africa.
-Eastward, they run through Palestine, Transjordania and Iraq (strategically within the British Empire), flanked by the huge, and mainly British-dominated, Peninsular of Arabia, right to the East Indies.
-There again, the possessions fork south-westwards by Borneo and New Guinea to Australia, New Zealand and the Islands of the South Seas, and north-eastward to Hongkong and the British concessions and interests in the river valleys of China.
+The main sea route to most of these British possessions in the old world lies through the Straits of Gibraltar at the western end of the Mediterranean, and the Suez Canal at the eastern end.
+There, indeed, the possessions begin, and there they fork southwards and eastwards.
+South, they run through Egypt (strategically within the British Empire), and through the Anglo-Egyptian Sudan up to the Valley of the Nile, to its headwaters in Uganda and Kenya; thence across the equator to the former German colony of Tanganyika; then Northern and South Rhodesia, right to the Union of South Africa.
+Eastward they run through Palestine, Trans-Jordania and Iraq (strategically within the British Empire), flanked by the huge, and mainly Britishdominated, peninsula of Arabia, right to the East Indies.
+There again the possessions fork southwestwards by Borneo and New Guinea to Australia, New Zealand and the Islands of the South Seas, and northeastward to Hongkong and the British concessions and interests in the river valleys of China.

 It is clear that these sprawled-out territories invite, as it were, a clash of interests with many imperialist rivals.
-The areas of greatest friction are obviously in the Far East and the Pacific, where there is a whole complex of rivalries; in the Near East and Mediterranean; and in Europe.
-Strategically vulnerable points are, first of all, the English Channel, which air-power has now declassed as a defensive moat; second, the Suez Canal, and third, the Straits of Malacca, where sits Singapore, "the Gate of the East."
+The areas of greatest friction are obviously in the Far East and the Pacific, where there is a whole complex of rivalries, in the Near East and Mediterranean, and in Europe.
+Strategically vulnerable points are, first of all, the English Channel, which air power has now declassed as a defensive moat; second, the Suez Canal and, third, the Straits of Malacca, where sits Singapore, "the Gate of the East."